OlesiaV/sdl_evolution/proposals/NNNN-Updates-in-Mobile-and-HMI-APIs-for-RevSDL.md

 ## Introduction

 Using passenger's remote-control mobile application user is able to control specified modules of the vehicle via remote-control functionality turned on through HMI in vehicle settings.
 Currently only "CLIMATE" and "RADIO" modules are available for remote-control.
-Proposed to add "SEATS", "HMI_SETTINGS" and "AUDIO" to "ModuleType" in HMI and Mobile APIs to extend RSDL functionality.

 ## Motivation